scmerrill/airtag-glitcher-learning/README.md

 #### Soldering Airtag test points
 Be extra careful, use very thin wires and max heat of 270°C to reduce chance of damaging the test pads (which fall of easily).

+The above is probably the correct way to go.
+I managed with a cheap $10 soldering iron, and arduino wires by tinning the wires, then placing them on the pads and gently tapping the iron on the wire and pad.
+This will eventually solder the wire to the pad just takes some patience.

 #### Level Shifter #1
 Due to the way the level shifter is constructed the Raspberry Pi Pico will receive **3.3 volts when** the Airtag is **powered down** and **0.0 volts when** the Airtag is **powered up** (1.8V are being sensed at NRF_VDD test point).
 If you change characteristics of the level shifter or use a prebuilt one you have to change and rebuild the Pico Firmware at
 >while(gpio_get(IN_NRF_VDD));